 What’s the one thing that will make all the difference for you right now?

 I was fortunate to receive great training early on in my management consulting career.
 Many of the big firms are smart about investing in the professional development of their junior people.
 I learned quite a bit during those first few years, but one thing really stuck out for me.
 Sometimes the best lessons are quite simple.
 During the initial assessment phase with every client, we would ask a series of interview questions and then always end with the same one.
 “What’s the one thing that if it changed would make all the difference (for the better) for you right now?”
 There was often gold to be mined in these answers.

 It makes a lot of sense if you think about it.
-With everything going on in someone’s life there are a myriad of things they could come up with that require some level of attention.
+With everything going on in someone’s life, there are a myriad of things they could produce that require some level of attention.
 I don’t know about you, but my “to do” list is always quite expensive, and I can always add to it.
 However, there is usually one pressing issue that stands above the rest.
 Often, many other problems stem from this one issue and if I address it the results tend to multiply, and my stress level goes down.

 What is the one thing that if it changed would make all the difference in your home or work life?
 What have you been avoiding because it is too hard to address, or you’ve been distracted by other issues?
 Where are you most vulnerable or unhappy?
 If you narrow your focus on this one issue as best you can and deal with it, positive change will begin to happen.
-It just sometimes takes courage and the willingness to be truly honest, thoughtful, and self-reflective.
+It just takes disciplined action, some courage, and the willingness to be truly honest with yourself.